 2 Partial equilibrium and the “Keynesian Cross”

 You probably noticed that, in the last section, \(C\) depended on \(Y\).
-But we also know that \(Y\) depends on \(C\), at least in an accounting sense.
+But we also know that \(Y\) depends on \(C\).
 So you’re probably wondering how to deal with the circular nature of what we’re doing.
 That’s what this section is about.

 We will assume (temporarily) that real interest rates \(r\) are fixed.
 In the real world, \(r\) changes of course – we’ll get to it in a bit!